FYSETC/FYSETC-SPIDER/README.md

 - #### Communication interface

-  You have two choices here, if you use USB cable to connect RaspeberryPI and Spider, you need  to follow `1.
+  You have there choices here, if you use USB cable to connect RaspeberryPI and Spider, you need  to follow `1.
 USB (on PA11/PA12)` below.
 If you use serial to connect RaspberryPI and Spider, then check `2.
 Serial (on USART1 PA10/PA9)`.
+If you connect RaspberryPI and Spider with CAN bus, then check `3.
+CAN bus (on PD0/PD1)`.

 - ##### 1.
 USB (on PA11/PA12)